-BMW X1 Features: It gets a panoramic sunroof, rain-sensing wipers, dual-zone climate control with rear AC vents, ambient lighting, a reclinable rear seat, a parking camera, power-adjustable front seats.
+BMW X1 Features: The entry-level SUV packs a panoramic sunroof, rain-sensing wipers, dual-zone climate control with rear AC vents, ambient lighting, reclinable rear seat, parking camera and power-adjustable front seats.
 Also on the list is a 5.7-inch driver’s display, and an 8.8-inch touchscreen infotainment system with wireless Apple CarPlay.

 BMW X1 Safety: Safety features include six airbags, electronic stability control (ESC), electronic parking brake, and ISOFIX child seat anchors.

 BMW X1 Price

 The price of BMW X1 starts at Rs.
 41.50 Lakh and goes upto Rs.
 44.50 Lakh.
 BMW X1 is offered in 3 variants - the base model of X1 is sDrive20i SportX and the top variant BMW X1 sDrive20d xLine which comes at a price tag of Rs.
 44.50 Lakh.

 |X1 sDrive20i SportX1998 cc, Automatic, Petrol, 14.82 kmpl||Rs.41.50 Lakh*|